-Title of each class h registered Class A non-voting common stock OPY The New York Stock Exch nange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer \Box Accelerated Filer X Non-accelerated filer \Box Smaller reporting company Emerging growth company \Box If an emerging growth company, indic period for complying with any new or Exchange Act. □ , Indicate by check mark whether the reg Yes □ No 🗷 gistrant is a shell company ((as defined in Rule 12b-2 of the Excl hange Act).
-The number of shares of the Company's Class A non-voting common stock and Class B voting common stock (being the only classes of common stock of the Company) outstanding on July 29, 2022 was 11,251,930 and 99,665 shares, respectively.
+Title of each class Trading Symbol Name of each exchange on whic h registered Class A non-voting common stock OPY The New York Stock Exch nange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No ☐ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be Indicate by check mark whether the registrated pursuant to Rule 405 of Regushorter period that the registrant was received. lation S-T (§232.405 of t his chapter) during the preceding 12 i such Indicate by check mark whether the registraller reporting company, or an emerg filer", "smaller reporting company", and ing growth company.
+Se e the definitions of "large accelerated filer", "accelera ated Large accelerated filer □ Accelerated Filer X Non-accelerated filer Smaller reporting company Emerging growth company \Box If an emerging growth company, indicate period for complying with any new or re- Exchange Act. □ Indicate by check mark whether the region Yes □ No 🗷 istrant is a shell company (as defined in Rule 12b-2 of the Excl hange Act).
+The number of shares of the Company's only classes of common stock of the Co • ' the